SROTRIYOSENGUPTA/MovieSearchEngine/README.md

 ![image](https://github.com/SROTRIYOSENGUPTA/RUMDb-Search-Engine/assets/69280834/9d5aaf32-af1e-426e-890e-ef6eb4bb03c6)

-n this example, the hash table size is 8 and the it contains 5 words.
+In this example, the hash table size is 8 and the it contains 5 words.
 Each table index holds the front to a linked list of WordOccurrences.

 A WordOccurrence (red box) holds the word and an ArrayList of Locations.
 For example, the WordOccurrence containing Word5 tells us that word5 is present at the descriptions of movies with title 7 at position 2, title 6 at positions 3 and 7.